 Flipping your pieces circumvents this adjustment effect of the brain.

 Your art looks weird when you flip it because your brain gets used to the mistakes you make in a drawing.
 It also gets used to the drawing mistakes you make on a regular basis.
 Flipping your artwork makes these mistakes visible to your brain again.

 We now know the underlying principle, so I’ll show you why many artists flip their drawings – and how you can learn from them and fix your drawing mistakes.

 3. Why Artists Flip Their Drawings

-Artists flip their drawings because it makes them see their mistakes.
+Artists flip their drawings because it helps them see their mistakes.
 They can view their drawings from another angle and notice the incorrect parts of the artwork – that they can then easily fix after flipping the canvas back.
 It’s a common practice among (digital) artists.

 Like I said above, viewing your drawings in the mirrored way can be quite humbling and confronts yourself with your own mistakes and inabilities.